dcdpr/did-btcr2/chapters/CRUD-Operations.md

 Controllers may also add content to the ::genesis document::, including keys and services.

-It is recommended that controllers add at least one ::singleton beacon**::** to provide a fallback update capability.
+It is recommended that controllers add at least one ::singleton beacon:: to provide a fallback update capability.
 This ensures the controller can update the DID without reliance on any ::beacon aggregators:: or other parties.

 ##### Flowchart {.unnumbered .unlisted}